Cigar Lake is the world’s highest grade uranium mine, with grades that are 100 times the world average. We are a 50% owner and the mine operator.

 Managing our risks

 Cigar Lake is a challenging deposit to develop and mine.
-These challenges include control of groundwater, weak rock formations, radiation protection, water inflow, mining method uncertainty, regulatory approvals, tailings capacity, surface and underground fires and other mining-related challenges.
+These challenges include control of groundwater, weak rock formations, radiation protection, water inflow, regulatory approvals, surface and underground fires and other mining-related challenges.
 To reduce this risk, we are applying our operational experience and the lessons we have learned about water inflows at McArthur River and Cigar Lake.

 To manage our risks and meet our production schedule, the areas being mined must meet specific ground freezing requirements before we begin jet boring.
 We have identified greater variation of the freeze rates of different geological formations encountered in the mine, based on new information obtained through surface freeze drilling.
 As a mitigation measure, we have increased the site freeze capacity to facilitate the extraction of ore cavities as planned.